Mas Flow: Los Benjamins: Legacy

-"Mas Flow: Los Benjamins" is credited with bridging the gap between reggaeton from the streets and traditional mainstream latin pop through Luny Tunes' collaboration with pop supergroup RBD and the success of "Noche De Entierro (Nuestro Amor)" especially in Latin America.
+"Mas Flow: Los Benjamins" is credited with bridging the gap between reggaeton from the streets and traditional mainstream latin pop through Luny Tunes' collaboration with pop-rock group RBD and the success of "Noche de Entierro (Nuestro Amor)" especially in Latin America.
 Thanks to the efforts of commercializing the rugged street sounds of the authentic reggaeton and fusing it with more pop elements, "Los Benjamins" opened the doors for future acts such as J Balvin and CNCO renowned for their pop reggaeton fusions.

-"Noche De Entierro (Nuestro Amor)" went on to become one of the most successful singles of the year and is one of the most recognized reggaeton songs of all-time.
+"Noche de Entierro (Nuestro Amor)" went on to become one of the most successful singles of the year and is one of the most recognized reggaeton songs of all-time.
 Despite low sales, thanks to massive bootlegging, "Mas Flow: Los Benjamins" became renowned throughout Latin America to the point it is now hailed as one of the classic reggaeton albums of all-time.
-Many songs from the album such as "Mi Fanatica" by Arcangel y De La Ghetto, "Esta Noche" by Tito El Bambino, "Welcome To My Crib" by Randy Nota Loca and "Hello" by Zion became club hits in Latin America and are amongst the most famous songs in each of the artists' catalog.
+Many songs from the album such as "Mi Fanática" by Arcángel & De la Ghetto, "Esta Noche" by Tito El Bambino, "Welcome To My Crib" by Randy and "Hello" by Zion became club hits in Latin America and are amongst the most famous songs in each of the artists' catalog.

 Commercially, during its initial release, the album was considered a disaster due to low sales but over the course of time thanks to the lead single's fame and Luny Tunes' continued success, the product is now considered an important piece in the history of reggaeton music.
-Sadly, the downfall of the reggaeton genre during this period is largely attributed to "Mas Flow: Los Benjamins" for not living up to expectations in its initial release and major latin labels soon started to focus on other less expensive musical genres such as Mexican Regional and Latin Pop and producer Way Fell due to reggaeton's success leading to increased budgets and expenditures.
+Sadly, the downfall of the reggaeton genre during this period is largely attributed to "Mas Flow: Los Benjamins" for not living up to expectations in its initial release and major latin labels soon started to focus on other less expensive musical genres such as Mexican Regional and Latin Pop due to reggaeton's success leading to increased budgets and expenditures.
+Luny Tunes then signed with Fuego Music Entertainment around this time.